-Many (if not all) elderly individuals have thinner skin – it seems to just be a natural part of growing older.
+Many (if not all) elderly individuals have thinner skin – it seems to just be common problem of growing older.
 As a result – it’s very easy to get skin bruises, cuts and scrapes which can possibly get infected.
-So, there’s always that to watch out for.

 - Staying in one position for too long which puts a lot of pressure on any one specific areas of the body.

 - Being underweight means that you have less fat over bony areas of your body which can then make those areas more prone to bed sores.

 - Scraping the skin against any area such as sliding off of bed, a toilet, against a chair, etc.